Bing Ads

 Shockingly, only about 10% of people who suffer cardiac arrest outside of a hospital survive.
 However, if CPR is started within three to five minutes of collapse, it can double or triple the chances of survival and reduce the risk of brain damage.

 Security guards are often in a position to witness or respond to cardiac arrest incidents.
 They may work in places where there are large crowds, such as malls, stadiums, airports, or schools.
-They may also work in places where there are high-risk individuals, such as elderly homes, hospitals, or casinos.
+They may also work in places where there are high-risk individuals, such as elderly homes, hospitals.
 They may encounter situations where someone has a heart attack, an overdose, an allergic reaction, a choking episode, or a traumatic injury that causes cardiac arrest.
 Hence, being CPR certified for security guards is highly necessary.

 In these situations, security guards have a responsibility to act as quickly as possible and provide CPR until professional help arrives.
 By doing so, they can make a difference between life and death for the victim.
 They can also demonstrate their professionalism and competence as security guards.